Hi, nice to meet you!

 👋 Hi there, I'm Jehan Yang.
 Thank you for your interest!
 I am currently a PhD student working on assistive robotics at CMU.
 My two advisors are Zackory Erickson in the Robotics Institute and Doug Weber in Mechanical Engineering and the Neuroscience Institute.

-Jehan in a red CMU pullover Generally, my goal is to become a robotics researcher that advances the field by having robots safely and efficiently help humans.
-To achieve this goal, I have interests in physical human robot interaction, control theory, and machine learning.
-One day, I hope to see robots interacting seamlessly with humans.
+Jehan in a red CMU pullover I’m working on research with an interest in having robots and AI safely and efficiently help humans.
+To achieve this goal, I have interests in physical human robot interaction, and machine learning.
+One day, I hope to see robots and devices powered by AI interacting seamlessly with humans.

-Due to a close friend and multiple family members, including my dad, having paralysis of the upper and lower body, in my research I’m particularly interested in robotics that can help people in this population.
+Due to a close friend and family members having paralysis of the upper and lower body, in my research I’m particularly interested in systems that can help people in this population.

 I received my BS at UC Berkeley in Mechanical Engineering and my MS at Caltech in Electrical Engineering.
 At Caltech, I worked in the AMBER Lab with Professor Aaron Ames.
 At UC Berkeley, I worked in the Biomimetic Millisystems Lab with Professor Ronald S. Fearing and in the Gu Research Group with Professor Grace X. Gu.
 In these labs, I worked on biomimetic robots, soft manipulators, and knee prosthetics.